AaronSaikovski/pystarter/README.md

 ## Software Requirements:

-- Python v3.10 or higher needs to be installed - https://www.python.org/
+- [Python v3.12.x]()https://www.python.org/ or higher needs to be installed.
-- Poetry v1.5.1 or higher needs to be installed - https://python-poetry.org/docs/#installation
+- [Poetry v1.5.1]() or higher needs to be installed
-- - [Taskfile](https://taskfile.dev/) to run the build chain commands listed below.
+- [Taskfile](https://taskfile.dev/) to run the build chain commands listed below.

 ## Installation: